dimakura/rs.ge/README.md

 ## Configuration

-Configuration can be done using `RS.config` object.
-You can predefine `su` and `sp` parameters, which are used for
+Configuration is done using `RS.config` object.
+You can predefine `su` and `sp` parameters, which are required in almost every API call for user authentication:

 ```ruby
 # configure service